LukeBob-zz/bobstools-py/README.md

 # Win-Pwn

 **Multicast Ipv6 Packets to all nodes on the network making them join over a thousand new fake addresses.
-Serverly Affects Windows-7 machines and earlier, running there cpu usage upto 100% and will sit at that usage for sometimes hours, making the making the device unresponsive**
+Serverly Affects Windows-7 machines and earlier, running their cpu usage upto 100% and will sit at that usage for sometimes hours, making the making the device unresponsive**

 **Warning Do NOT use on any network that hasnt been setup specifically for testing purposes**